This camera manual library is for reference If you find this manual

 Infrared Photography

-3 For instance, when you focus on a subject at 3m in the normal manner, read off the value ''3" on the focusing scale and move the focusing ring until the infrared distance indicator points to ''3''.
+2. First, secure focus in the normal manner Then, read off the subject distance on the normal distance scale (16), then align it with the infrared distance indicator.
+3 For instance, when you focus on a subject at 3m in the normal manner, read off the value ''3" on the focusing scale and move the focusing ring until the infrared distance indicator points to ''3''. |

 4 Always use the red filter when attempting infrared photography.
 For other details concerning infrared photography, follow the instructions of the infrared film used.

-Ricoh KR=5 Super II camera 1.
-The lens mounting of this camera is the ''K'' mount All other lenses with a ''K" mount can be mounted on this camera.
+1. The lens mounting of this camera is the ''K'' mount All other lenses with a ''K"

-2. To mount the lens, after matching the red mark on the camera body with the red mark of the lens barrel, insert the lens in the camera body and turn the lens clockwise until it clicks.
+[Mike: as with the other K-mount KR-5's you can use any type of K-mount lens.
+2. To mount the lens, after matching the red mark on the camera body with the red mark of the lens barrel, insert the lens in the camera body and turn the lens clockwise until it clicks. |

 3. To remove the lens from the camera body, turn the lens all the way counter clockwise while